brucemack/brucemack.github.io/ampersand/index.md

-A resampling filter is needed to convert between the 8K audio used by the existing CODECs and the 48K audio used in the various USB audio interfaces.
+A resampling filter is needed to convert between the 8K audio used by the existing CODECs and the 48K audio used in the USB audio interfaces.
 This resampling requires a steep low-pass filter in both directions.
 The filter is applied after the up-conversion (interpolation) and before the down-conversion (decimation).

 Insufficient attenuation leads to spectral leakage (aliasing), resulting in distortion and reduced audio quality for the user, violating standard transmission requirements.
 The "standard" seems to be in the -40dB to -80dB range as measured 15% up from the Nyquist rate.
+So in the case of the 8K filter we'll check for aliasing suppression at 4.6kHz and for the 16K filter we'll check at 9kHZ.

-An analysis of the existing decimation/interpolation LPF filter in `app_rpt` shows that the 31-tap filter currently used doesn't come close to that target.
+An analysis of the existing decimation/interpolation LPF filter in `app_rpt` shows that the 31-tap filter currently used doesn't come close to the standard.
 See the blue curve in the figure below.
-The existing attenuation is about -9dB at 4.6kHz.
+The existing attenuation is only about -9dB at 4.6kHz.

 I've implemented a steeper (and more expensive) filter in Ampersand.
 See the orange curve in the figure below.
-Anti-aliasing suppression is about -50dB at 4.6kHz.
+Anti-aliasing suppression is now about -50dB at 4.6kHz.
 The pass-band is also a bit wider.
+The filter is designed using a Kaiser window.
+(Particulars: cut-off is 4.3kHz, taps is 91, Kaiser beta 1.0).

-**I am not an audiophile** so I can't say whether this makes a difference.
-I'm just pointing out that the current implementation is out of spec and can be improved.
-I suspect that the original `app_rpt` implementation may have been optimized for slower processors from the mid 2000's.
+I'm a nerd, but **not an audio nerd** so I can't say whether this makes a huge difference.
+I'm just pointing out that the current implementation is pretty far out of spec and can be improved.
+I suspect that the original `app_rpt` filter may have been optimized for slower processors from the mid 2000's.
+Since we're trying to be state-of-the-art, it's best to upgrade these filters.

 ![8K LPF](assets/lpf-8k-1.jpg)

 NOTES:
-* Blue curve is the 31-tap FIR from app_rpt.
+* Blue curve is the 31-tap FIR from `app_rpt`.
 * Orange curve is the 91-tap FIR used in Ampersand.

 ### 16K Audio (aka "ASL-HD")